Lead Opinion

 In the present case, the State contends:

-the defendant in any particular fixed litany in order to ascertain whether the defendant‘s plea was knowing and voluntary.
-Thus, if this Court, contrary to other courts considering pleas post-Bradshaw, should hold that Bradshaw represents a retreat by the Supreme Court from reliance upon the Henderson presumption to satisfy the requirement that the defendant‘s plea is knowing, it should also hold that pleas entered prior to its decision in this case are to be reviewed under the standard announced in Priet, with full reliance upon Henderson.30
+Any holding by this Court that the record of a guilty plea proceeding must contain affirmative evidence that the defendant has been made aware of the nature of the charges to which he is pleading guilty, would represent a significant departure from its prior holding in Priet wherein this Court held that a court, accepting a guilty plea, need not engagethe defendant in any particular fixed litany in order to ascertain whether the defendant’s plea was knowing and voluntary.
+Thus, if this Court, contrary to other courts considering pleas post-Bradshaw, should hold that Bradshaw represents a retreat by the Supreme Court from reliance upon the Henderson presumption to satisfy the requirement that the defendant’s plea is knowing, it should also hold that pleas entered prior to its decision in this case are to be reviewed under the standard announced in Priet, with full reliance upon Henderson.[ 30 ]

-In response, Daughtry argues that, because “[t]he Court of Special Appeals based its Abrams, Miller and Gross opinions on its understanding of what the Supreme Court said in Bradshaw“:
+In response, Daughtry argues that, because “[t]he Court of Special Appeals based its Abrams, Miller and Gross opinions on its understanding of what the Supreme Court said in Bradshaw

 Our decision in the present case in no way “overrules prior law and declares a new principle of law.”
-The law of this State with respect to the voluntariness of guilty pleas has been the same over the past thirty years since we decided Priet (if not longer): “[W]hether, considering the record as a
+The law of this State with respect to the voluntariness of guilty pleas has been the same over the past thirty years since we decided Priet (if not longer): “fW]hether, considering the record as a

 JUDGMENT OF THE COURT OF SPECIAL APPEALS AFFIRMED.
 CASE REMANDED TO THAT COURT WITH INSTRUCTIONS TO VACATE THE GUILTY PLEAS ENTERED IN THE CIRCUIT COURT FOR PRINCE GEORGE’S COUNTY AND TO REMAND TO THAT COURT FOR FURTHER PROCEEDINGS NOT INCONSISTENT WITH THIS OPINION.
 COSTS TO BE PAID BY PRINCE GEORGE’S COUNTY.